atgreen/red-light-green-light/README.md

     # Ignore this failure in our container images
     { "result": "FAIL", "id": "CVE-2014-4043" }

-Each JSON field strings must match the corresponding string in the test result object exactly.
+Each JSON field string must match the corresponding string in the test result object exactly.
 There are two special forms of strings values.
 Strings starting with "^" are interpreted as regular expressions, and strings of the form "NUMBER..NUMBER" are interpreted as a numeric range.

 So, for example, to ignore all CVE vulnerabilities from 2013 with a score of less than 7 we add the following to our `XFAIL` file: